The Top Drawer 24 pose at Monday's celebration.

 The Top Drawer team was selected by a committee based on a combination of academic, athletic, and personal achievements.
 The 24 attend the Watkins Glen, Odessa-Montour, Trumansburg, Spencer-Van Etten, Elmira Notre Dame, Elmira, Horseheads, Edison and South Seneca high schools, along with Twin Tiers Christian Academy.

-As it is every year, the evening was highlighted by speeches -- this time by Pittsburgh Steelers Scouting Director Mark Gorscak, former three-time Top Drawer honoree Allison Stamp, and Penn State Altoona men's and women's volleyball coach Phil Peterman.
+As it is every year, the evening was highlighted by speeches -- this time by Warwick Valley Central School District Athletic Director and Head Football Coach Greg Sirico; Adirondacks peaks climber and distance bicyclist Doug Duncan; and former Top Drawer honorees Erin Strollo and her sister Mia.
 Remarks were also issued by emcee Renata Stiehl, news anchor at WENY-TV; and by Craig Cheplick, co-founder of the Top Drawer 24 program.

-The award -- given each year to a student who exhibits sportsmanship not only on the playing field, but in the game of life, often while facing adversity -- is named after Odessa File editor-publisher Charlie Haeffner's late wife, Susan Bauman Haeffner.
-The award was instituted tin 2005, the year after she lost her battle with cancer.
-Past winners have included Sally Wilcox, Courtney Warren, Sophie Peters, Ian Remmers, John Blaha, Devon Shaw, Sam Richardson, Ashley Tieppo, April Ruda, Nicole Colunio, Felicia Johnson, Megan O'Dell and Joe Collins.
+The award is given each year to one or two students who exhibit sportsmanship not only on the playing field, but in the game of life, often while facing adversity.
+It is named after Haeffner's late wife, Susan Bauman Haeffner.
+The award was instituted in 2005, the year after she lost her battle with cancer.
+Past winners have included Sally Wilcox, Courtney Warren, Sophie Peters, Ian Remmers, John Blaha, Devon Shaw, Sam Richardson, Ashley Tieppo, April Ruda, Nicole Colunio, Felicia Johnson, Megan O'Dell, Joe Collins, Lucy Craig, Brewster Marshall and Nakiaha Robinson.

 Photos in text: